Auto Transformer Working Principle

 In a two-winding transformer, primary and secondary are only magnetically linked by a common core but are completely insulated from each other.
 But in the case of an auto transformer windings are connected electrically as well as magnetically.

-The circuit diagram of an auto transformer is shown in Figure.
+The circuit diagram of an auto transformer is shown in Figure given below.
 When the single phase AC supply is connected between A and D terminals and output is taken from C and E terminals, this auto transformer will operate as a step-down transformer.

 Because the number of turns in winding between A and D terminal (i.e. primary winding) is more than the number of turns in winding between C and E terminal (i.e. secondary winding).